Symmetry in language statistics shapes the geometry of model representations: Co-occurrence model with symmetry

 \subsection{New predictions of the co-occurrence model}

 \cref{prop:fourier-embed,prop:exp-open} predict that the projections of word representations onto any two principal components lie on Lissajous curves: parametric curves of the functional form $(x(t),y(t))=(A\sin(at),B\sin(bt+\delta))$.
 In \cref{fig:fig2} (left), we empirically confirm that Lissajous curves arise in the representation geometry of Wikipedia word embeddings.
-This explains the origin of the ``ripples'' displayed in 3D visualizations of representation manifolds \citep{gurnee2025when}: they are consequences of translation symmetry in the statistics of language.
+These results reveal the \textit{monotonicity} of eigenmodes: since the amplitudes $a_n$ decrease with the frequencies $k_n$, the top principal components encode the slowest Fourier modes.
+This explains why projecting the representations onto their top two directions yield circles and open loops, whereas 3D visualizations display ``ripples'' with higher extrinsic curvature \citep{gurnee2025when}.

 A second prediction concerns how models may exploit the Fourier embedding geometry to do useful computations.
 We consider the coordinate decoding task in which one aims to predict $\vx_i$ from the representation vector $\vw_i$ using a linear probe.
-For example, \cite{gurnee2023language} show that given LLM representations of events and places projected onto their top $r$ principal components, one may linearly decode the numerical value of historical years or the latitude and longitude of geographical locations.
+For example, \cite{gurnee2024language} show that given LLM representations of events and places projected onto their top $r$ principal components, one may linearly decode the numerical value of historical years or the latitude and longitude of geographical locations.
 This property holds even when $r$ is relatively small.
-The following result explains this surprising phenomenon, and we empirically validate it on Wikipedia embeddings in \cref{fig:fig2} (right).
+The following result explains this surprising phenomenon, assuming eigenmode monotonicity.

 \begin{restatable}[Linear coordinate decoding (simplified)]{proposition}{coorddecode} We work in the same setting as \cref{prop:fourier-embed}.
 Let $\overline\vw_{i,r}\in\R^r$ be the rank-$r$ PCA-projected embeddings, where $r\leq |\sys|$.
 Given a linear probe $\mOmega\in \R^{r\times D}$, define the decoding error